2021 Registration Closed

 For any restaurant, wine sales represent a key part of the overall profitability mix.
-Being able to increase wine sales even incrementally can often be the difference between breaking even for the year and making a nice profit.
-For that reason, wine directors and restaurant owners are spending more time than ever before thinking of creative and innovative ways to merchandise wine on-premise.
+Being able to increase on-premise wine sales even incrementally can often be the difference between breaking even for the year and making a profit.
+For that reason, wine directors and restaurant owners are spending more time than ever before thinking of creative and innovative ways to merchandise and increase their on-premise wine presence.
 The following includes some of the practical and easy-to-implement approaches for selling more wine on-premise.

 And, of course, you should be taking into account the overall structure of the wine menu.
 If, for example, you find that patrons are only ordering wines from one section of the wine menu, it might be time to re-think how the wines are presented.
 For example, maybe you are currently listing wines according to geographic location, and patrons are naturally gravitating toward wine regions that they feel very comfortable with, such as Napa Valley or Sonoma.
 But you could just as easily structure the wine menu around grape varieties (i.e. grouping all of your Cabernets from around the world in one place) or around specific broad descriptive terms such as “bold and hearty” or “crisp” or “floral and fragrant.”